designstem/projects/waste/index.md

 ## From disgust to desire

-By 2050 when the population exceed nine billion, feces, hair and dust are among the few natural resources which are actually increasing.
+By 2050 when the world population is predicted to   exceed nine billion, feces, hair and dust are among the few natural resources which will actually increase.

-Dung is a low value natural material, and you could make functional products of it.
+Feces are a low value natural material and could be used to make functional products.

 -